krunch3r76/ProcessQueue/README.md

 ```

 # UnixSocketQueue
-A queue that creates a unix socket and listens for a (single) connection
+A threaded reading queue that creates a unix socket and listens for a (single) connection
 or connects to an existing unix socket (multiply) that is already listening;
 fills the queue with the line by line output.